sous-chefs/docker/README.md

 - `source` - URL to the pre-compiled Docker binary used for installation.
 Defaults to a calculated URL based on kernel version, Docker version, and platform arch.
 By default, this will try to get to "<http://get.docker.io/builds/>".
 - `version` - Docker version to install
 - `checksum` - sha256 checksum of Docker binary
-- `instance` - Identity for `docker_service` resource.
-Defaults to
-  name.
-Mostly unimportant for the 1.0 version because of its singleton status. | String | nil
 - `api_cors_header` - Set CORS headers in the remote API
 - `bridge` - Attach containers to a network bridge
 - `bip` - Specify network bridge IP